 The tuition fees for international schools in and around Papua New Guinea ranges from around K2,245 to more than K50,000 per annum. (see full list below)

-List of International Schools In PNG
+International Schools In PNG

 Port Moresby International School (POMIS)